House of Lords: Hereditary peers

 In 1999, the Labour government brought forward the House of Lords Act removing the right of several hundred hereditary peers to sit in the House.
-The Act provided, as a measure intended to be temporary, that 92 people would continue to sit in the Lords by virtue of hereditary peerages, and this is still in effect.
+The Act provided, as a measure intended to be temporary, that 92 people would continue to sit in the Lords by virtue of hereditary peerages.
+This arrangement ended in 2026, although hereditary peers can still sit in the House of Lords if they have been given a life peerage.

-Of the 92, two remain in the House of Lords because they hold royal offices connected with Parliament: the Earl Marshal and the Lord Great Chamberlain.
-Of the remaining ninety peers sitting in the Lords by virtue of a hereditary peerage, 15 are elected by the whole House and 75 are chosen by fellow hereditary peers in the House of Lords, grouped by party.
-(A holder of a hereditary peerage who is given a life peerage becomes a member of the House of Lords without a need for a by-election.)
+Of the 92, two remained in the House of Lords because they held royal offices connected with Parliament: the Earl Marshal and the Lord Great Chamberlain.
+Of the remaining ninety peers sitting in the Lords by virtue of a hereditary peerage, 15 were elected by the whole House and 75 were chosen by fellow hereditary peers in the House of Lords, grouped by party.
+However, a holder of a hereditary peerage who was given a life peerage became a member of the House of Lords without a need for a by-election.
 The exclusion of other hereditary peers removed Charles, then Prince of Wales (who was also Earl of Chester) and all other royal peers, including Prince Philip, Duke of Edinburgh; the then Prince Andrew, Duke of York; Prince Edward, then Earl of Wessex; Prince Richard, Duke of Gloucester; and Prince Edward, Duke of Kent.

-The number of hereditary peers to be chosen by a political group reflects the proportion of hereditary peers that belonged to that group (see current composition below) in 1999.
-When an elected hereditary peer dies, a by-election is held, with a variant of the Alternative Vote system being used.
-If the recently deceased hereditary peer had been elected by the whole House, then so are their replacement; a hereditary peer elected by a specific political group (including the non-aligned crossbenchers) is replaced by a vote of the hereditary peers already elected to the Lords belonging to that political group (whether elected by that group or by the whole house).
+The number of hereditary peers to be chosen by a political group reflected the proportion of hereditary peers that belonged to that group (see current composition below) in 1999.
+When an elected hereditary peer died, a by-election was held, with a variant of the Alternative Vote system being used.
+If the recently deceased hereditary peer had been elected by the whole House, then so was their replacement; a hereditary peer elected by a specific political group (including the non-aligned crossbenchers) was replaced by a vote of the hereditary peers already elected to the Lords belonging to that political group (whether elected by that group or by the whole house).